SOLÈS — Redefining

 - → Retention should be designed into the product.
 The refill model was both a sustainability play and a revenue driver at once.

 - → I would have run primary consumer research earlier.
-First-party willingness-to-pay data at $35 to $40 would have made the pricing argument significantly more defensible to judges.
+First-party willingness-to-pay data at $35–$40 would have made the pricing argument more defensible.

 Quirk Haus — Selling